electron-userland/electron-builder/docs/auto-update.md

 ```

 Update will be shipped to 10% of userbase.

 If you want to pull a staged release because it hasn't gone well, you **must** increment the version number higher than your broken release.
 Because some of your users will be on the broken 1.0.1, releasing a new 1.0.1 would result in them staying on a broken version.

 ## File Generated and Uploaded in Addition

-`latest.yml` (or `latest-mac.yml` for macOS) will be generated and uploaded for all providers except `bintray` (because not required, `bintray` doesn't use `latest.yml`).
+`latest.yml` (or `latest-mac.yml` for macOS, or `latest-linux.yml` for Linux) will be generated and uploaded for all providers except `bintray` (because not required, `bintray` doesn't use `latest.yml`).

 ## Private GitHub Update Repo